 Tours, Attractions and Things To Do in Sisian

 Sisian is a small Armenian city located on the riversides of the Vorotan.
 The city lies in the lowland surrounded by the mountains covered with green forests in summer and with snow in winter.
 The city’s population is 17,000 people.
-The city acquired great reputation owning to its sights located both in the city and city limit.
+The city acquired great reputation owning to its attractions located both in the city and city limit.

-One of the main sights of Sisian is the 40-m high Shaki waterfall, found in the northern part of the city.
+One of the main attractions of Sisian is the 40-m high Shaki waterfall, found in the northern part of the city.
 It springs from the Shaki River, one of the tributaries of the Vorotan.
 The waterfall is located in a gorge with black cliffs abounded with many rock niches and deep grottos.
 Remnants of human life activity, dating back to the Stone Age were found in these niches.
-The Shaki waterfall represents an amazing sight: huge masses of water cascading on the background of rock caves.
+The Shaki waterfall represents an amazing attraction: huge masses of water cascading on the background of rock caves.

 In the north-western part of the city there is one of the most ancient monuments of early Middle Ages – the Sisavan Church, built in the VII century by the Syuni prince Koazot.
 The church belongs to cross-domed architectural monuments.
 The feature of this church is a dome with twelve facets, and also inner well-preserved paintings.
 The Sisavan Church is not large; it is surrounded with an ancient cemetery – khachkari, where it is still possible to see some gravestones.

 20 km from Sisian there are ancient Ughtasar petroglyphs.
 The rock paintings are carved on stones at the Ughtasar piedmont, which resembles a camel in its shape (“ukht” means “a camel” in Armenian).
 The petroglyphs are dated by the V-II millennia BC.
 Like many other petroglyphs of this period, the Ukhtasar petroglyphs represent images of the culture of the primitives, as well as the scenes of hunting and ancient festivals.